Tax season already? Some tips for avoiding stress and scams

 Many people fear getting in trouble with the IRS if they make a mistake.
 Here’s how to avoid some of the most common ones:

-—Double check your name on your Social Security card.
+— Double check your name on your Social Security card.

 When working with clients, O’Saben always asks them to bring their Social Security card to double-check their number and their legal name, which can change when when people get married.